 If you’ve lost your job in West Virginia and feel you were wrongfully terminated, you should know that you may have legal options.
-With the help of a skilled and experienced West Virginia wrongful termination lawyer, you can find out if, in fact, your termination was unlawful and if actions can be taken against your employer.
+With the help of a skilled and experienced Charleston wrongful termination lawyer, you can find out if, in fact, your termination was unlawful and if actions can be taken against your employer.
 By taking legal action against an employer who wrongfully terminated you, you can potentially receive compensation that can ease the process of finding a new job.

 Filing a wrongful termination lawsuit or wrongful dismissal claim against an unlawful employer may additionally help prevent other workers from facing similar treatment.
 All businesses must follow local, state, and federal employment laws that dictate under what conditions an employee can be fired and how the termination process must proceed.
 If any of these laws aren’t followed, grounds for a lawsuit may be present.

 How Do I Know if My Employer is Guilty of Wrongful Termination?

 Employment laws are complex and frequently change as new laws are passed and new acts are brought into the approval process.
 Every state also has separate employment laws with corresponding wrongful termination laws which govern under what conditions a termination is considered unlawful.

 Here are some common ways in which a wrongful termination claim might be able to be filed in West Virginia:

 - If your employer violated a contract of employment

 - If you employer violated a disciplinary policy set in place by the company